Sakinahcr/Maven-Analytics-Excel-Project/README.md

 ### 4. Compare average job salaries across top US cities

-To make the pivot header, I use the TRANSPOSE function in addition to SORT function so the cities are sorted alphabetically.
-The top 10 salary in Technology Industry is higlighted in blue by using CONDITIONAL FORMATTING.
+To make the pivot header, I use the TRANSPOSE function in addition to SORT function, so the cities are sorted alphabetically.
+The top 10 salary in Technology Industry is highlighted in blue by using CONDITIONAL FORMATTING.

 <kbd>![image](https://github.com/Sakinahcr/Maven-Analytics-Excel-Project/assets/132161850/4b7b23ff-6114-4277-846e-b9c5489e8a75)